andornaut/cache-command/README.md

 # cache-command

 Run a command and cache its results.
+Works on Linux and Mac OSX.

 `./cache-command [OPTIONS] -- COMMAND` saves the stdout, stderr, and exit code of COMMAND in a cache and returns the same on subsequent invocations.